 Organisational Champion who provides change management leadership, creates a sense of urgency and engages the right talent to define an appropriate implementation plan, communication strategy and feedback funnel.

 There are many more contributing factors to implementation success, however the 3 mentioned above are the key factors.
-We have developed a comprehensive Implementation Kit to support organisations implement JESI.
+We have developed a comprehensive Implementation Kit to support organisations implement SafetyIQ.

-Irrespective of JESI being one of the simplest pieces of technology for an organisation to implement, fundamental to success is the positive engagement of people.
-JESI is technology that is anywhere, anytime and has the ability to significantly reduce time and resources wasted on unproductive or costly practices associated with managing a mobile workforce.
+Irrespective of SafetyIQ being one of the simplest pieces of technology for an organisation to implement, fundamental to success is the positive engagement of people.
+SafetyIQ is technology that is anywhere, anytime and has the ability to significantly reduce time and resources wasted on unproductive or costly practices associated with managing a mobile workforce.

 We cover a range of topics in our articles - view all blogs.

 SafetyIQ’s journey management software can help to control the risks and protect your people.Read More

 Journey management software program can allow employers to be instantly alerted when an employee has not checked-in.Read More